BluRosie/doubutsu-no-mori-binary/README.md

 of the 3299 yaz0 files, all disassemble.

-1150 currently assemble back (mipsdis produces bad output)
+1161 currently assemble back

-of those that assemble back, there are 6 that don't do so properly (armips fixes that will probably still be fixed through mipsdis)
+of those that assemble back, there are 8 that don't do so properly (mipsdis fixes)

-progress:  1144/3299
+progress:  1153/3299

 let's get something done here